Clinical Consultant Jobs in USA with Visa Sponsorship

 Where should I look for Clinical Consultant jobs that offer visa sponsorship?

-Migrate Mate filters job listings specifically by visa sponsorship eligibility, which removes the guesswork of cold-applying to roles that won't support an H-1B or O-1.
+Migrate Mate filters job listings specifically by visa sponsorship eligibility, which removes the guesswork of cold-applying to roles that won't support an H-1B or O-1 visa.
 Most sponsoring Clinical Consultant roles come from medical device companies, contract research organizations, pharma manufacturers, and large integrated health systems, all well-represented on the platform.

 Can I work as a Clinical Consultant on OPT before my employer files an H-1B?